cutlersr/iggypop/README.md

 ## Hinging

-Although our defaults settings work  well, you can see marginal increases in the predicted fidelity of your assemblies by increasing the search radius around target cut sites and/or increasing the number of hinge solutions evaluated.
+Although our default settings work well, you can see marginal increases in the predicted fidelity of your assemblies by increasing the search `radius` around target cut sites and/or increasing the number of hinge solutions evaluated (`n_tries`).
 We only recommend changing these if your targets generate low fidelities (<95%) with defaults.
-Increasing the `radius` parameter can end up requiring more oligos to encode the same sequence, so change this parameter cautiously.
+Increasing the `radius` parameter can sometimes generate more oligos for the same target, so change this parameter cautiously.

 ```bash
 ./iggypop.py cds --i "test/RUBY.fasta" --o "five_RUBYs"  \